-In 2003, the US Congress passed the Servicemembers Civil Relief Act (SCRA), which Military.com describes: “The SCRA provides a wide range of protections for individuals entering, called to active duty in the military, or deployed servicemembers.
+In 2003, the US Congress passed the Servicemembers Civil Relief Act (SCRA), which Military.com describes as follows: “The SCRA provides a wide range of protections for individuals entering, called to active duty in the military, or deployed servicemembers.
 It is intended to postpone or suspend certain civil obligations to enable service members to devote full attention to duty and relieve stress on the family members of those deployed servicemembers.”

 Many of these protections are aimed at credit card interest rates and fees, and as part of the response, American Express also took the additional (and impressive) step of eliminating all annual fees on their credit cards for active duty military members.